enukeWebDev/MERN_E-Commerce/README.md

+This project is called Yellow Paper Apples (YPA).This is my wife's handcrafted journal business that she sells in Etsy.
+After my Bootcamp, I promised her that I will build her own E-Commerce website.
+This is a learning process as I go.

 This project is an E-Commerce using MERN Application.
 This is currently on-going...

 - initial React app set up - complete